QazmoQwerty/palette/README.md

 # Palette

-A command palette for your operating system
+A command palette for your operating system.

 ![Demo](demo.gif)